vlad1slove1/cadex-test/README.md

 The backend service is a serverless function capable of sending message and responding with a message.

 ## Additional Features
 - **Social Media Preview**: Open Graph and Twitter Card meta tags are implemented for improved visibility on social media platforms.
+Link to scan: [opengraph](https://www.opengraph.xyz/url/https%3A%2F%2Fcadex-test-self.vercel.app)

 ## Acknowledgements
 Thank you for reviewing my project.
 For any questions or further clarifications, feel free to reach out.